mdrahmed/cheatsheets/leet_notes/README.md

         inorder(root)
         return self.result

 [Note: In here, I am using `self.count` and `self.result` because I am trying to modify this within another function.
 And as it is a local variable and not a mutable object like list, dict, set, bytearrays.
+If it's a mutable object then I could use it e.g., if it was a list then I will only be accessing and appending the values into it, so, at that time it's possible to call it without making it nonlocal or `self`.
 I can't modify it without making it nonlocal.
 I can make it nonlocal using the keyword `nonlocal count, result` inside `inorder` function or just simply use the `self` to access and modify this]
 ```

 [39.
 Combination Sum](https://leetcode.com/problems/combination-sum/description/)